Is Sue The T Rex Male Or Female

 1. Consider Multiple Lines of Evidence: Relying on a single characteristic, such as size or robustness, is unlikely to provide a definitive answer.
 Instead, it is essential to consider multiple lines of evidence, including skeletal morphology, bone microstructure, and chemical analysis.
 By integrating data from different sources, we can build a more complete and reliable picture.

 2. Account for Individual Variation: Not all individuals within a species are identical.
 There is always some degree of natural variation in size, shape, and other characteristics.
-It is essential to account for this variation when comparing different T. rex specimens.
+This is genuinely important to account for this variation when comparing different T. rex specimens.
 Statistical analysis can help to determine whether differences between specimens are statistically significant or simply due to random variation.

 4. Use Comparative Anatomy: Comparing T. rex to its closest living relatives, birds and crocodiles, can provide valuable insights into dinosaur biology and behavior.
 By studying the skeletal features and reproductive systems of modern archosaurs, we can gain a better understanding of how these features might have functioned in dinosaurs.